apple-fritter/digits/README.md

 digits is a bash script that takes a path to a plaintext file as an argument at execution time.
 It parses the input file and generates an output file that is sanitized of non-numeric or punctuational characters.
 Additionally, it collapses repeated punctuational characters to only one instance instead of two or more.

+In addition to the main script, a supplementary script, `digitalpha.sh`, is also provided, offering the same functionality with an extended capability. `digitalpha.sh` allows alphanumeric and punctuational characters to pass through the sanitization process, ensuring that your text data retains both letters and special characters.
+This versatile script complements the main script, providing flexibility for data cleaning and preprocessing tasks where alphanumeric information is essential.

 ---

 ## Usage